School of Social Work

 Total Hours25

 A student who has completed at least two of those courses may apply if he or she is enrolled in the other course at the time of application.
 An applicant also must have qualified for UA core curriculum–level math courses either by placement score or by having earned a C or higher in MATH 100 Intermediate Algebra .
-To be considered for admission, the student must have completed at least 45 hours toward the degree with a cumulative grade point average of at least 2.25 and a social work GPA of least 2.5.
+To be considered for admission, the student must have completed at least 45 hours toward the degree with a cumulative grade point average of at least 2.25 and a social work GPA of at least 2.5.

 Spaces for students in the upper division are limited.
 Two faculty readers score each application.
 Depending on the number of applications and spaces available, some applicants who meet minimum admissions requirements may be placed on a waiting list.
 Students who are conditionally admitted must maintain cumulative grade point averages of at least 2.25 (and 2.5 in social work courses) or the offer of admission will be withdrawn.